2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 Upon connection to a daemon, actions will occur based on the connected client type:

-- `Daemon`:  All active modules will be notified that a new daemon has connected
+- `Daemon`:  All listening modules will be notified that a new daemon has connected
 - `Manager`:  The client will automatically start watching all opened paths and will start receiving alerts (but not regular log lines)
-- `Vertex`:  All active modules will be notified that a new vertex has connected
+- `Vertex`:  All listening modules will be notified that a new vertex has connected
 - `Listener`:  The client will be registered to receive alerts (but not regular log lines)

 Errors: